makuto/Liked-Saved-Image-Downloader/README.md

 Use this awesome Python 2/3 script to download all of your reddit (*new:* Tumblr too!) saved and upvoted/liked images/imgur albums to disk.

+The script will also write reddit saved comments to a .json file.

 ## Directions

 Make sure you have PRAW, pytumblr, jsonpickle, and ImgurPython installed: